Nikon digital single reflex cameras

 Since a German technician developed a ´miniature´ camera for the 35mm cine-film in the first half of the last century, many camera manufacturers followed with an similar design.
 The first Nikon rangefinder camera was more or less a copy of that German invention.
 The first Nikon single lens reflex camera, the Nikon F, is in fact a rangefinder camera fitted with a mirror house and eye level view finder.
 And the first digital reflex camera is almost a copy of one of the last film SLR´s Nikon made.
 If you would open the Nikon D1 you´ll find the film compartment intact.
 Many manufacturers have shown that the shape of a modern digi-reflex camera doesn´t need to follow the classic film SLR design.
 Nikon Corporation - however - is one of the conservative camera makers´ herd.
-It is not necessary to use a mirror house, or to place the sensor in line with the lens axis, or to build a camera as heavy as a brick and as big as a shoe box.
-Digital technology makes it possible to create an image taker (´camera´ isn´t a proper name anymore) with a better grip, giving space to our nose and eyes so we can press the IT at our cheek for better stability, or - like mounted on modern movie cameras - fitted with a moveable viewing tube.
+Digital technology makes it possible to create an image taker (´camera´ isn´t a proper name anymore) with a better grip, giving space to our nose and eyes so we can press the IT-camera at our cheek for better stability, or - like mounted on modern movie cameras - fitted with a moveable viewing tube.
 As you will see in this chapter Nikon digital SLR´s do have the same shape as their film cousins.
 All made for right-handed people only, but luckily with the F-mount enabling to use nearly all Nikkor lenses.

 Before Nikon introduced a professional digital single lens reflex (SLR) camera other manufacturers produced digital cameras on basis of a Nikon film SLR.
 Cameras have been made by Kodak, Fuji and others on basis of the Nikon F3, F4, F5, F-801, F-90, Pronea, etc. Some in cooperation with Nikon, some not.
 More info about the Kodak and Fuji SLR's can be found here.